kadkins-pivotal/PivotalSSOTileSamples/dotNetSsoSamples/dotNetMvcSso/README.md

 This example was created with .Net Framework 4.5+, SteelToe 2.2.0.0, PCF PAS 2.5, PCF SSO Tile 1.9.

-## .Net Framework Web Forms SSO Sample
+## .Net Framework MVC SSO Sample

-This is a guide to integrate a .Net framework web forms application with the Pivotal SSO Tile.
+This is a guide to integrate a .Net framework MVC web application with the Pivotal SSO Tile.
 This project is an example of a completed integration.

 The sample provides authentication to all entry points of an application.
 It is meant to provide authentication as IIS would when Windows authentication is enabled.